isomerpages/govtech-gobusiness/pages/blog/2022-02-16-post-puffs-peaks.md

 ### The peaks of her journey

 ![filled brioche donuts](/images/blog/PuffsPeaks 2.jpg)
-<caption>Puffs and Peaks is well known for its filled brioche donuts, which often sells out before closing</caption>
+###### Puffs and Peaks is well known for its filled brioche donuts, which often sells out before closing

 She recounts from the time when the store was first launched: “I had my mum in the shop, and my dad was sometimes in also… It’s not just being in the office, like they’ve done for the past 20 years.
 I’m most happy to see that every single day, they’re happy, they’re satisfied, and fulfilled.”